toitlang/toit/src/README.md

 they should be const references.
 Use pointers for passing an object that can be modified.

+## Classes and structs.

+We prefer simple classes to structs, because that means we can make a constructor that initializes the fields.
+Constructors should normally initialize all fields.

+If external code provides a struct that we use it is not necessary to use the `struct` keyword with the type.

+For very simple classes that almost could have been structs it is OK to have public fields without getters and setters.
+This might be the case if the class is only used in one file.

 ## Casts

 We don't use old-style C casts because they are hard to search for and have no